aws-amplify/docs/docs/guides/functions/configuring-lambda.md

 description: How to configure custom settings for your Lambda function
 ---

-In this guide you will learn how to configure custom settings for a Lambda function.

 ### Overview

 When creating a function within an Amplify project, you are given several options to choose how you would like your function to be configured.
 You may find that your application requires a different configuration than the CLI set up for you.